jupyterhub/the-littlest-jupyterhub/docs/index.rst

 =======================

 A simple `JupyterHub <https://github.com/jupyterhub/jupyterhub>`_ distribution for a small (0-100) number of users on a single server.
+We recommend reading :ref:`topic/whentouse` to determine if this is the right tool for you.

 Development Status
 ==================